Motilal Vora: State politics

 In 1968, Vora, then, a member of Samajwadi party, became a member of the Municipal Committee of Durg (then part of Madhya Pradesh).
-In 1970 (approximately), he, with the help of Prabhat Tiwari, was introduced to Pt.
+Around 1970, he, with the help of Prabhat Tiwari, was introduced to Pt.
 Kishorilal Shukla of INC and joined INC. He was elected to the Legislative Assembly (Vidhan Sabha) of Madhya Pradesh in 1972 on an INC ticket.
 He was elected to Vidhan Sabha again in 1977 and 1980.
 He was appointed a minister of State in Arjun Singh's Cabinet, and was in-charge of the Higher Education Department.
 He was elevated to the Cabinet Minister in 1983.
 He also served as the Deputy Chairman of Madhya Pradesh State Road Transport Corporation during 1981–84.

 On 13 March 1985, Vora was appointed Chief Minister of Madhya Pradesh.
 He resigned from the post of Chief Minister on 13 February 1988, to join the Union Government.